Rishit-dagli/Python3-by-practice/README.md

 ![Awesome badge](images/awesome.svg)

 :wave: Welcome to **Python3 by practice**!
-We are an open source community contributing to compile a collection of learning resources for CSE/IT enthusiasts, or anyone who finds these resources useful to learn Python 3.
+We are an open source community contributing to compile a collection of learning resources for **Python** and **Machine Learning** enthusiasts, or anyone who finds these resources useful.
 If you contributed to this repo in any manner navigate to [Contributors](https://github.com/Rishit-dagli/Python3-by-practice#contributors-) to find your name and photo listed there.

 Show some :heart: and :star: this repository!